sz976/masumi-registry-service/README.md

 - [Prisma](https://www.prisma.io/): Implemented as the ORM to interact with our PostgreSQL database
 - [DOTENV](https://www.npmjs.com/package/dotenv): Incorporated to securely load environment variables from `.env` files
 - [Zod-to-OpenAPI](https://www.npmjs.com/package/@asteasolutions/zod-to-openapi): Used to generate the OpenAPI schema from the Zod schemas
+- [Blockfrost](https://www.npmjs.com/package/@blockfrost/blockfrost-js): Used to interact with the Cardano blockchain
+- [Jest](https://jestjs.io/): Used as the testing framework
+- [Docker](https://www.docker.com/): Used to containerize the application for production

 ## Install and Setup